thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandpreformcopper.png" height="460">

 Trim the turns to exactly 7 and then drill the two large holes for the 3D frame, then mark and drill the bulkhead connector mount near the left hand side support - you go near the left side of the frame so you can run the first 2/3rds of the copper parallel to the base, this improves the match and lowers the SWR.
 Solder the copper pipe to the connector and you are done building the antenna.
+## Contact thebaldgeek if you want to buy a pre-made and tested helix
    If don't have access to a 3D printer (try your local public library or 3D printing service) and would rather just buy a fully built and tested antenna I am selling them for $50 including shipping to mainland USA.
-Drop me an email if you would like to buy one. bmorchard at g mail dot com.
-If you are not in the USA and would like to buy one, drop me an email and we will do our best.
+Drop me an email if you would like to buy one: bmorchard at g mail dot com.
+If you are not in the USA and would like to buy one, drop me an email and we will do our best to ship one to you.
       <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/7turnhelixantennas.jpg" height="460">

    While it works Ok on its own, it really shines with a Nooelec L-Band low noise amplifier (LNA) mounted directly behind it.
 I buy my LNAs from Amazon.
 You can use Bias-T to power the amplifier or a micro USB power lead if your SDR device does not offer Bias-T as an option.
 Keep in mind that not all SDR Bias-Ts are equal.
 For example, I found out (the hard way) that the RSP1a Bias-T is not powerful enough to run the Nooelec LNA, but the RTLSDRv3 runs it just fine.
-(As does the SmarTee SDR).
+(As does the Nooelec SmarTee SDR).
 Here is the link to Amazon USA for the L-Band LNA that I really like and highly recomend. <https://www.amazon.com/gp/product/B07K1NMC23>
 Also keep in mind that if plan to mount this helix outside (and I strongly suggest you do) it will need to be weather proofed.
 Here are some photos of some customer solutions....
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandhelixglueinpot.png" height="320">